ashwoodaa/mastery-exercise-command-line-apps/README.md

 ## Instructions

-Create a series of prompts for users to create and reply to messages in a twitter/message board hybrid.
+Create a series of prompts for a user interface that allows people to create an account and then create messages in a twitter/message board hybrid.
+You will be using serialization via pickle to store the users and the chirps to disk so that they persist between execution of the main application.

 ### Main Menu
 ```bash